Azure/caf-terraform-landingzones-accelerator/templates/platform/level0/launchpad/readme.md

-### Launchpad
+# Launchpad
-Set-up the launchpads for level0 to level3
+Set-up the launchpads for level0 to level3 to store the remote states in Azure storage accounts

 ```bash
 # login a with a user member of the caf-maintainers group